Vaiz/nfs3/crates/cargo_nfs3_server/src/mirror2/README.md

 ## Benefits

-1. **Reduced Memory Usage**: No metadata caching reduces memory footprint significantly
+1. **Minimized Memory Usage**: No metadata or children caching, extremely low memory footprint
-2. **Always Current Data**: Metadata is always fresh from the filesystem
+2. **Always Current Data**: All data is fresh from the filesystem
-3. **Simplified Cache Management**: No need to track metadata staleness
+3. **Simplified Code**: No cache management complexity
-4. **Better for Large Directories**: Memory usage doesn't scale with file count
+4. **Excellent for Large Directories**: Memory usage doesn't scale with file count or directory depth

 ## Trade-offs

-1. **Higher I/O**: More filesystem calls for metadata operations
+1. **Higher I/O**: More filesystem calls for both metadata and directory operations
-2. **Potential Latency**: Metadata requests require filesystem access
+2. **Potential Latency**: All requests require filesystem access
-3. **Less Optimization**: No metadata pre-caching for frequently accessed files
+3. **No Caching Benefits**: No performance optimization for frequently accessed files or directories

 ## Use Cases